Revenge of the Nerds II: Nerds in Paradise

 Revenge of the Nerds II: Nerds in Paradise is a 1987 American comedy film, a sequel to Revenge of the Nerds (1984), and the second installment in the Revenge of the Nerds series.
 Its cast features most of the main actors from its predecessor, including Robert Carradine, Anthony Edwards (in a smaller role), Curtis Armstrong, Larry B. Scott, Timothy Busfield, Donald Gibb, and Andrew Cassese.
 This film also provided an early starring role for Courtney Thorne-Smith.
 Other cast members include Bradley Whitford, Ed Lauter, and Barry Sobel.

 One of the movie trailers parodies the trailer of Poltergeist II: The Other Side.
 In the Nerds version, Robert Carradine's character, Lewis, turns and says "We're back!" and laughs.
 38 Special provided the title track "Back to Paradise".
+The film was followed by Revenge of the Nerds III: The Next Generation (1992).